Grinnell College: Reputation

 Grinnell College has been listed in each edition of Howard & Matthew Greene's guides The Hidden Ivies.

-The 2022 annual ranking of U.S. News & World Report rates it tied for the 15th best liberal arts college overall in the U.S., 6th for "Best Undergraduate Teaching, 8th for "Best Value", and tied for 18th for "Most Innovative".
+The 2025-26 annual ranking of U.S. News & World Report rates it tied for the 13th best liberal arts college overall in the U.S., 3rd for "Best Undergraduate Teaching, 8th for "Best Value", and 13th for "Most Innovative".The Princeton Review ranks Grinnell as 10th in Best Classroom Experience.
 Grinnell is ranked 5th in the 2021 Washington Monthly rankings for liberal arts colleges, which focus on key outputs such as research, dollar value of scientific grants won, the number of graduates going on to earn Ph.D. degrees, and certain types of public service.
-The college has been consistently ranked in the top 25 liberal arts colleges in the nation since the publication began in 1983.
 Kiplinger's Personal Finance ranked Grinnell 14th in its 2019 ranking of "best value" liberal arts colleges in the United States.
-In Forbes magazine's 2019 rankings of academic institutions, "America's Top Colleges" (which uses a non-traditional ranking system based on RateMyProfessors.com evaluations, notable alumni, student debt, percentage of students graduating in four years, and the number of students or faculty receiving prestigious awards), Grinnell College was ranked 80th among all colleges and universities, 34th among liberal arts colleges, and 10th in the Midwest.
+In Forbes magazine's 2015 rankings of academic institutions, "America's Top Colleges" (which uses a non-traditional ranking system based on RateMyProfessors.com evaluations, notable alumni, student debt, percentage of students graduating in four years, and the number of students or faculty receiving prestigious awards), Grinnell College was ranked 81st among all colleges and universities, 21st among liberal arts colleges, and 10th in the Midwest.

 Faculty

-Grinnell had 173 full-time faculty in Fall 2020, all of whom possess a doctorate or the terminal degree in their field.
+Grinnell had 173 full-time faculty in fall 2020, all of whom possess a doctorate or the terminal degree in their field.
+In 2024, U.S. News & World Report ranked Grinnell #9 in Best Undergraduate Teaching.

 Admission

-U.S. News & World Report classifies Grinnell's selectivity as "most selective."
-For Fall 2022, Grinnell received 11,658 freshmen applications; 1,073 were admitted (9.2%).In 2021, Grinnell received 10,587 applicants and admitted 10.5% of them.
+In 2019, U.S. News & World Report classified Grinnell's selectivity as "most selective".
+For Fall 2022, Grinnell received 9,997 freshmen applications; 1,076 were admitted (10.76%).
 During the 2020-2021 application season, Grinnell offered a standardized test-optional application, due to limited testing access caused by the global COVID-19 pandemic.
-The middle 50% range of SAT scores for the enrolled freshmen was 670–750 for critical reading and 683–788 for math, while the ACT Composite range was 30–34.

-Grinnell College's admission selectivity rating, according to The Princeton Review in 2018, is a 95 out of 99.
+Grinnell College's admission selectivity rating, according to The Princeton Review in 2025-26, is a 97 out of 99.
 This rating is determined by several institutionally reported factors, including: the class rank, average standardized test scores, and average high school GPA of entering freshmen; the percentage of students who hail from out-of-state; and the percentage of applicants accepted.

-The primary factor in evaluating applicants is the quality of the prior education they have received, as shown by their transcript.
-Additional factors include standardized test scores, student writing skills, recommendations, and extracurricular activities.

-Early decision rounds are offered to students in the fall; most students apply in January of their final year in high school.
-Admission decisions are released late March or early April of each year.
-All students begin classes in August.

-The students' expectation of needing financial assistance does not affect the admission process.